andrei-v-stan/SCA-Hw/README.md

 # SCA-Hw

-This repository contains the homeworks I've written for the college course Numerical Calculus
+This repository contains the homeworks I've written for the college course Smart Cards and Applications